5hojib/Aeon/README.md

 [Support Group](https://t.me/Luna073xChat)

-Instructions for Railway
+##Instructions for Railway
 ------------------------
-1. Fork and star this repo.
+1. Fork and star this repository.
-2. Go to your forked repo.
+2. Go to your forked repository.
-3. Delete README.md and sample_config.env.
+3. Delete `README.md` and `sample_config.env`.
-4. Go to your railway account and start deploy from GitHub repo.
+4. Go to your Railway account and start deploy from GitHub repository.
-5. Select forked repo and fill this variable.
+5. Select forked repository and fill in these variables:
 * `BOT_TOKEN`
 * `OWNER_ID`
 * `DATABASE_URL`
 * `TELEGRAM_API`
 * `TELEGRAM_HASH`
-6. After deploy, fill other variable with bsetting command from bot.
+6. After deployment, fill in the other variables using the `bsetting` command from the bot.
-7. Upload token.pickle and other private files with bsetting command from bot.
+7. Upload `token.pickle` and other private files using the `bsetting` command from the bot.

-Instructions for Render
+##Instructions for Render
 ------------------------
-1. Fork and star this repo.
+1. Fork and star this repository.
-2. Go to your forked repo.
+2. Go to your forked repository.
-3. Click on Deploy to Render button.
+3. Click on 'Deploy to Render' button.
-4. Fill all variable correctly and start deploy.
+4. Fill in all variables correctly and start the deployment.
-5. After deplot, fill BASE_URL with bsetting command from bot.
+5. After deployment, fill in `BASE_URL` using the `bsetting` command from the bot.
-6. Fill other variable with bsetting command or write in sample_config.env and rename to config.env.
+6. Fill in the other variables using the `bsetting` command or by writing them in `sample_config.env` and renaming the file to `config.env`.
-7. Upload token.pickle and other private files with bsetting command from bot.
+7. Upload `token.pickle` and other private files using the `bsetting` command from the bot.

 <details>
 <summary>Bot commands</summary>